 Problem Solving and Grievance Procedure

 Speak with the current 504 coordinator at your child's school.
 Review the document A Parent's Guide to Section 504.
-A full review of Grievance Procedures is also available from Special Education Senior Director, Cindy Anderson.
+A full review of Grievance Procedures is also available from Special Education Senior Director.

 - Contact the School 504 Coordinator at the student's school to request a meeting to review the 504 Plan or decision with which parents do not agree.
 Each school has a 504 Coordinator or administrator who can answer questions and assist with problem solving and grievance procedures.

 - Contact the District 504 Coordinator at (907) 742-4299.